Javi Fuego

 Javier "Javi" Fuego Martínez (/es/; born 4 January 1984) is a Spanish former professional footballer who played as a defensive midfielder.

-He played 277 La Liga matches over ten seasons, scoring a total of nine goals for Levante, Recreativo, Rayo Vallecano, Valencia, Espanyol and Villarreal.
-He added 256 appearances in Segunda División, mainly in representation of Sporting de Gijón.
+He appeared in 277 La Liga matches over ten seasons, totalling nine goals for Levante, Recreativo, Rayo Vallecano, Valencia, Espanyol and Villarreal.
+He added 256 games in the Segunda División, mainly in representation of Sporting de Gijón.

 Club career

 Early years and Recreativo

 Fuego was born in Pola de Siero, Asturias.
 He started playing professional football for Sporting de Gijón, representing the local side in six Segunda División seasons and being first choice from 2004 to 2007.

 In the 2007–08 campaign, Fuego signed with La Liga strugglers Levante UD, but was one of many players to leave the squad upon relegation and serious financial problems.
 In August 2008, he signed a three-year deal worth €140.000 with Andalusia's Recreativo de Huelva, appearing regularly as a starter but being relegated from the top flight in his first year.